vickynguyen3/NLP_Portfolio/README.md

 --
 ## Chatbot
-A [basic chatbot](https://github.com/vickynguyen3/NLP_Portfolio/tree/main/Chatbot) that can carry on a limited conversation on topics about Vincent Van Gogh.
+Created [basic chatbot](https://github.com/vickynguyen3/NLP_Portfolio/tree/main/Chatbot) using NLP techniques learned in class.
+The Chatbot can carry on a limited conversation on topics about Vincent Van Gogh.
+You can find the report [here](https://github.com/vickynguyen3/NLP_Portfolio/blob/main/ChatbotReport-vtn180004.pdf)

 ### How To Run the Chatbot

 **Note: This project was done using Python 3.10.10**

 **STEP 1:** Please download and extract the [Chatbot zip file](https://github.com/vickynguyen3/NLP_Portfolio/blob/main/Chatbot.zip)

 **STEP 2:** In a terminal, please run the following command:

 ```
 pip install -r requirements.txt
 ```

 You might need to also install spaCy dependency:
 ```